ibm-cloud-docs/vpc/limitations.md

   * A security group can be configured in a single zone only.
   * A security group can’t reference another security group in a different zone in the same region.

-* Bring Your Own IP:
+* Bring your own subnet:
   * Address prefixes must be within one of the "private" address ranges defined in RFC1918.
   * Address prefixes can't be configured in the IBM Cloud console.